Ben Stiller: Comedic work and continued directorial feats

-Over the next two years, Stiller continued with a starring role in the film Duplex, and cameos in Orange County and Nobody Knows Anything!
+Over the next two years, Stiller continued with a starring role in the film Duplex, and cameos in Orange County and Nobody Knows Anything!.
 He has guest-starred on several television shows, including an appearance in an episode of the television series The King of Queens, in a flashback as the father of the character Arthur (played by Jerry Stiller).
-He also made a guest appearance on World Wrestling Entertainment's WWE Raw.
+He also made a guest appearance on WWE Raw.

-In 2004, Stiller appeared in six different films, all of which were comedies, and include some of his highest-grossing films: Starsky & Hutch, Envy (which he co-starred with Jack Black in), Dodgeball: A True Underdog Story, Anchorman: The Legend of Ron Burgundy (in which he had an uncredited cameo), Along Came Polly, and Meet the Fockers.
+In 2004, Stiller appeared in six different films, all of which were comedies, and include some of his highest-grossing films: Starsky & Hutch, Envy (which he co-starred with Black in), Dodgeball: A True Underdog Story, Anchorman: The Legend of Ron Burgundy (in which he had an uncredited cameo), Along Came Polly, and Meet the Fockers (a sequel to Meet the Parents).
 While the critical flop Envy only grossed $14.5 million, the most successful film of these was Meet the Fockers, which grossed over $516.6 million worldwide.
 He also made extended guest appearances on Curb Your Enthusiasm and Arrested Development in the same year.
 He appeared on shows such as Friends and Extras, the latter of which earned him a Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series nomination.

 In 2005, Stiller appeared in Madagascar, which was his first experience as a voice actor in an animated film.
 Madagascar was a massive worldwide hit, and spawned the sequels Madagascar: Escape 2 Africa in 2008 and Madagascar 3: Europe's Most Wanted in 2012.
 In 2006, Stiller had cameo roles in School for Scoundrels and Tenacious D in The Pick of Destiny; he was executive producer of the latter.
 In December 2006, he had the lead role in Night at the Museum.
 Although not a critical favorite, it earned over $115 million in ten days.
 In 2007, Stiller starred alongside Malin Åkerman in the romantic comedy The Heartbreak Kid.
 The film earned over $100 million worldwide despite receiving mostly negative reviews.